-But, since low-carb dieters are utilizing ketones for the energy needs of their body, they have permanent bad breath.
+But, since low-carb dieters are utilizing ketones for the energy needs of their body, they have permanently bad breath.

-7) Low-carb diets take the joy out of eating food
+7. Low-carb diets suck the joy out of eating food

 Humans don’t only eat for nutrition.
 We derive a great deal of pleasure from eating food.